 At what age should the first signs of dysplasia be monitored?

-Early symptoms often appear between 6 and 12 months.
+The first symptoms often appear between 6 and 12 months.
 X-rays at 8 months can confirm or rule out the diagnosis.

 How to choose the best kibble for my Bully XXL?